Yvand/azd-functions-azure-vms-management/README.md

     azd init --template Yvand/functions-quickstart-spo-azd
     ```

-    Supply an environment name, such as `spofuncs-quickstart` when prompted.
+    Supply an environment name, such as `functions-azuresdk-main` when prompted.
 In `azd`, the environment is used to maintain a unique deployment context for your app.

-+ Clone the GitHub template repository, and create an `azd` environment (in this example, `spofuncs-quickstart`):
++ Clone the GitHub template repository, and create an `azd` environment (in this example, `functions-azuresdk-main`):

     ```shell
     git clone https://github.com/Yvand/functions-quickstart-spo-azd.git
     cd functions-quickstart-spo-azd
-    azd env new spofuncs-quickstart
+    azd env new functions-azuresdk-main
     ```

 ## Prepare your local environment